Home Docker and Kubernetes

 • however, in case of a conflict, kubernetes will choose the static one

-• the persistent volume is created automatically in case of dynamic persistent volumes
+• important - the persistent volume is “created automatically” in case of dynamic persistent volumes, based on the persistent volume claim that we create

 • when we delete the deployment and then the persistent volume claim now, the persistent volume as well as the actual nfs ebs volume is deleted automatically. this is because when using dynamic persistent volumes, the reclaim policy of the persistent volume is Delete